 Lowering of Eye Pressure

-Lastly, an important point is that the majority of MIGS procedures are safer than trabeculectomy, but they are also not as effective in lowering eye pressure.
-The eye pressure in the majority of MIGS clinical trials is typically in the mid-teens range (approximately 15).
+Lastly, an important point is that although the majority of MIGS procedures are safer than trabeculectomy, but they are also not as effective in lowering eye pressure.
+The eye pressure in the majority of MIGS clinical trials is typically in the mid-teens range (approximately 15 mmHg).
 Many ophthalmologists do not think MIGS procedures are appropriate for patients who have advanced glaucoma and need much lower eye pressures.

 There are many more MIGS devices and procedures that are in clinical trials but not yet FDA approved.
 It does seem that the landscape for glaucoma patients is changing.
 The general consensus is that MIGS may be appropriate for patients who have mild to moderate glaucoma, who are intolerant of or noncompliant with eye pressure lowering drops, who do not require a very low target eye pressure, and who are undergoing cataract surgery.
 Because these procedures are so new, it is hard to predict exactly where MIGS will fit in to the glaucoma treatment landscape.
 But it is an exciting time for the field as these new technologies develop and come to market.